 (c) may, subject to this Act and the rules of natural justice, determine his or her own procedures.

-49. Information may be given to registration boards

-Where the Director has investigated a complaint against a registered provider, information received by the Director for the purpose of the investigation may, despite section 71, be given to the provider’s registration board and used by it in the performance of its functions.
+[49.
+Deleted by No. 35 of 2010 s.
+88.]

 50. Remedial action where complaint justified

 (1) If after investigation the Director decides that unreasonable conduct described in section 25 has occurred the Director must decide what action should be taken to remedy the matter.